siddarthshinde/siddarthshinde.github.io/_pages/about.md

 ---
 permalink: /
-title: "Siddarth Shinde"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I’m an undergraduate in the Department of Computer Science at North Carolina State University.
-I’m especially interested in quantum computing systems, architectures, and security.
+My interests lie in quantum computing systems, architectures, and security.

 Research
 ======